What is this contest about?

 Who else did stuff?

-The Golden Cobra working committee this year is Emily Care Boss, James Mendez Hodes, Jason Morningstar, Evan Torner and Sara Williamson.
-The Interactive Archive was coded by Epidiah Ravachol with help by Joe Greathead.
+The Golden Cobra working committee this year is Emily Care Boss, James Mendez Hodes, Jason Morningstar, Evan Torner and Noah Sara Williamson.
+The Interactive Archive was coded by Epidiah Ravachol with help from Joe Greathead.

 Check out the FAQ! or email cobracommander@goldencobra.org.